vthibault/roBrowser/client/readme.md

 Because pushing directly the fullclient on a server/ftp can provoke some errors, this tool allow to :

  - Get the files from a client used in another domain (Cross-origin resource sharing).
- - Extracting file directly from GRF archive file (only version 0x200 supported for now).
+ - Extracting files directly from GRF archive (only version 0x200 supported for now - without DES encryption).
- - Converting BMP files to PNG to speed up the transfer (downloading).
+ - Converting BMP files to PNG to speed up the transfer.
  - Optimized to don't call any script if files are already extracted/converted (resource friendly).

 ###Add your fullclient###

-Just put your fullclient files in this directory.
-If you want to put only the required files, put :
+Just put your GRFs files and DATA.INI file in the `resources/` directory.

- - *DATA.INI*
- - Your *GRFs* files (listed in the DATA.INI file)
- - *data/* folder
- - *BGM/* folder
+Overwrite the `data/` and `BGM/` directories with your own folders.

 **Note: to be sure to use a compatible version of your GRFs, download *GRF Builder* and repack them manually (Option > Repack type > Decrypt -> Repack), it will ensure the GRFs files are converted in the proper version**